arjunvnair/ParfA/README.md

 ![ParfA logo](http://i.imgur.com/yPF8UfJ.png)

-Many people are trying to learn programming, in increasingly marketable skill in the Digital Age.
-However, when learning a programming language for the first time, many beginners struggle to simultaneously learn the fundamental logic behind programming along with the complicated syntax and structures that accompany these languages.
+Programming is becoming an increasingly marketable skill in the Digital Age, and more people than ever are trying to learn it nowadays.
+However, when learning a programming language for the first time, many beginners struggle to simultaneously learn the fundamental logic behind programming along with the complicated syntax and structures that accompany these powerful languages.

-ParfA (pronounced like "parfait") is a text-based programming language made specifically for beginners; although it doesn't have all the functionality of a real programming language, it can still be used to make a variety of programs, from text-based games to quizzes, in a matter of minutes.
+ParfA (pronounced like "parfait") is a simple text-based programming language made specifically for beginners; although it doesn't have all the functionality of a real programming language, it can still be used to make a variety of programs, from text-based games to quizzes, in a matter of minutes.

 ## Why Learn ParfA?